 White, Anthony S. and Yan, Yong Chooi and Akpunar, Elif and Hock, Kuik Kai (2002) Control strategies for inventory management.
 In: 20th Systems Dynamics Conference., July 28 - August 1, 2002, Palermo, Italy.

 |Item Type:||Conference or Workshop Item (Paper)|

 |Research Areas:||A. > School of Science and Technology > Computer and Communications Engineering|

-|Deposited On:||08 Mar 2010 11:19|
+|Date Deposited:||08 Mar 2010 11:19|